-Staff required to attend the committee will participate equally with Council Representation and Community Representation in terms of discussion and debate but will not have any voting rights.
+Staff required to attend the committee will participate equally with Council in terms of discussion and/or debate but will not have any voting rights.

 Staff from Council will attend meetings to provide administrative support to the Committee.
 Administrative support is provided for the preparation of the agenda, business papers and recording of the minutes.
-A financial report will be provided by Council.